 Satellite monitoring tools are useful as they can provide information on planting and harvesting for key food and agriculture commodities.

-A recent study, featured on the dashboard, analyzed the harvests of winter cereals over Spain.
-In Spain, winter cereals are cultivated over almost two million hectares, mainly in the regions of Castilla and León, Andalucia, Castilla-la-Mancha and Aragón.
-Thanks to satellite data, the harvests can be monitored in near-real time, at parcel-level over the entire country.
+A recent study, featured on the dashboard, analyzed the harvests of winter cereals in Spain.
+In Spain, winter cereals are cultivated over almost two million hectares, mainly in the regions of Castilla and León, Andalucia, Castilla-la-Mancha, and Aragón.
+Thanks to satellite data, the harvests can be monitored in near-real time, at parcel level over the entire country.

 Scientists from the Université catholique de Louvain in Belgium used data from the Copernicus Sentinel-1 and Sentinel-2 missions and the US Landsat-8 mission together with machine learning to monitor crops on a weekly basis.
 Comparing the data with that of last year, they found that the 2020 harvesting season started in mid-June, which is later than the average crop calendar for winter cereals in Spain.

 Experts from the National Spanish Agrarian Guarantee Fund (FEGA) supported the monitoring and worked with Université catholique de Louvain (UCL) to analyze the results – and while COVID-19 may have contributed to the delayed harvest, the weather may have also played a role.